Sign In

 0202212

-Introduces students to the tools and techniques of collecting and interpreting information; students learn how to narrow down a topic, assemble a bibliography, create a working plan for a research paper and organize material and integrate information from primary and secondary sources into a coherent academic paper.
-Prerequisite: 0202210.
+This course introduces students to the tools and techniques of collecting and interpreting information for the purpose of writing a research paper.
+Students select a topic and assemble a bibliography and create a plan for a research paper on the chosen topic.
+Students learn how to organize material and integrate outside sources into a substantial paper.

 0202221